renekreijveld/macOS-Local-Development-Setup/development.setup.english.md

 # Requirements

-- macOS Mojave 10.14 or higher
+- macOS Catalina 10.15 or higher
 - <a href="https://developer.apple.com/xcode/" target="_blank">XCode</a> installed

 # Used sources